 Dear [Supervisor's Name],

-I am writing to inform you of my decision to resign from my position as [Job Title] at [Company Name], effective [Date - typically 2-4 weeks from now].
+I am writing to let you know about my decision to resign from my position as [Job Title] at [Company Name], effective [Date - typically 2-4 weeks from now].

 [Personal circumstance paragraph: Explain your situation in detail while maintaining professionalism]

-During my time here, I've had the privilege of [mention 2-3 significant achievements or experiences].
-I'm particularly grateful for [specific learning opportunities or mentorship].
+During my time here, I’ve had the privilege of [mention 2-3 significant achievements or experiences].
+I’m especially grateful for [specific learning opportunities or mentorship].

-To ensure a smooth transition, I've prepared detailed documentation of my current projects, including [list 2-3 key projects].
-I'm committed to training my replacement and transferring all necessary knowledge before my departure.
+To help make the transition as smooth as possible, I’ve put together detailed documentation of my current projects, including [list 2-3 key projects].
+I’m also committed to training my replacement and sharing all the important knowledge before I leave.

-I appreciate your understanding of my situation and thank you for the opportunities for growth and development you've provided during my [time period] at [Company Name].
+I appreciate your understanding of my situation and I want to thank you for the opportunities for growth and development you’ve given me during my [time period] at [Company Name].

 Best regards, [Your Name]